Filter Harmful Chemicals Out of Your Water

 Have you ever drank water out of your sink and felt like it tasted a little funny?
-That’s because even with current regulations, all tap water contains contaminants like pharmaceuticals, pesticides, and petrochemicals.
+Even with current regulations, all tap water contains contaminants like pharmaceuticals, pesticides, and petrochemicals.
 These harmful contaminants can lead to infertility, cognitive disorders, and brain damage.

-And if you have just decided to use bottled water instead, you’d be surprised to know that they have even fewer regulations on testing their water than the water from our tap water!
+And if you’re thinking, “Okay, I’ll just stick to bottled water,” you’d be surprised to hear that they have even fewer regulations for companies selling bottled water.

 So if you want to learn more about what could be in your water, different types of filtration, and what the best filtration system is available to you, keep reading.